totaking/Docs-1/en-us/Introduction/[English]-PlatON_overall_solution.md

 - Privacy computing and data exchange protocol: A computing protocol that enables collaborative computing and results verification without revealing the original data.

-- Private Computing Framework: A development framework that encapsulates private computing and data exchange protocols, including a privacy AI development framework based on a private computing protocol.
+- Privacy-Preserving Computing Framework: A development framework that encapsulates Privacy-Preserving Computing and data exchange protocols, including a privacy AI development framework based on a Privacy-Preserving Computing protocol.